 This brings to our attention the fact that a country needs a constitution to run efficiently; one that is abided by, of course.
-A constitution is very much needed to, not just highlight the people's rights, but to organize the relationship between the that most dictators try to create against their people can only be remedied by a constitution that will hold him/her accountable.
+A constitution is very much needed to, not just highlight the people's rights, but to organize the relationship between the resistance.
+In its literal sense, the leader and the people.
+The gap that most dictators try to create against their people can only be remedied by a constitution that will hold him/her accountable.
 The creation of a constitution for a country as big as Egypt should be the number-one step after the revolution.
 This is where the downfall of a dictator is not "mission accomplished" yet because it only serves as a wakeup call for restructuring and the reorganization of the country by returning, first and fore mostly, to the country's constitution, considering amendments, or create one if it doesn't already exist.

 As an observer of the world stage, I can only say one thing that has served as a wake up for me at least.
 Simply put, governments of most countries do not represent their people.
 This is helpful when we think of stereotypes.
 Stereotypes are only sparked when governments misbehave and people try to resist ... and attack.
 One question to contemplate: if we, the average people, are able to understand and interpret these different facts, why can't governments?